Moravia Street – Miami, FL

 Ada felt her body freeze – Wellness and Competence?
 Psychological re-evaluation?
 What in the world had happened?
-Leon had given her no indication that he was having any emotional or psychological stress.
-Something else was there in the message, too – a journal?
-If she could find it, perhaps it could shed some light on what was happening with him since DC.
+Leon had given her no indication that he was suffering any emotional or psychological stress.
+There was something else in the message, too – a journal?
+If she could find it, perhaps it would shed some light on what had happened to him after DC.

-Checking the progress on her crack tool, she still had time.
-Ada took a moment to scan the bare apartment in an effort to figure out where Leon would keep a record of his private thoughts.
+Checking the progress on her crack tool, she saw that there was still time.
+Ada took a moment to give the bare apartment a once-over in an effort to figure out where Leon would keep a record of his private thoughts.
 It wouldn’t be in the open – that would be too obvious.
 He would have it hidden somewhere.
-Then she had an idea and began to walk toward his bedroom.
+Then she had an idea and headed towards his bedroom.

 His sleeping area was just as business-like as his living room.
 There was a bed, a nightstand, and a dresser but nothing else.
 No pictures, no decorations – nothing.
 No doubt he only used this room for sleeping and nothing more.
-After checking his nightstand for the journal, she noticed an old photograph leaning against his lamp.
-Picking it up, Ada took a moment to look at it.
+After checking his nightstand for the journal, a photograph leaning against the lamp caught her attention.
 It was old and worn, but on it contained an image of three people.
-In the center was a handsome young boy who had a charming smile that she recognized.
+In the center was a handsome young boy whose charming smile she immediately recognized.
 To the right was a woman with her arms around him and in the back was a man with his hand on the boy’s shoulder.
-Flipping it over, she saw a child’s scribble on the back side.
+Flipping it over, she saw a child’s scribble.

 Me with Mommy and Daddy at the park – Peyton, IA – May 5th 1985

-Sitting on his bed, she let her head droop once more with a sigh.
-She wasn’t sure if she should continue to look or go and check on the crack program.
+Sitting on his bed, she let her head droop with a sigh.
+So much had been lost tonight.
+Would her search bring her any closer to finding his killer?
+Should she continue looking for his journal or go back and check on the crack program?
 Then something occurred to her.
 Standing up, she grabbed the edge of the mattress and lifted it up.
 There on top of the box springs was a blue book.
 This was Leon’s journal!

 Grabbing the book, Ada sat down on the bed and began to leaf through it.
 His first entry was in the early part of September.

 “God… where do I even begin?
-Dr. Hallerman thought it would be beneficial to write down my thoughts, but I have to ask a question first – do I even want to do this?
-I suppose in the end, this is really the only option I have available to me.
-There aren’t many people in this world who can truly understand or even believe the things that I’ve seen or experienced.
+Dr. Hallerman suggested that it might be easier to write down my thoughts rather than trying to talk about them.
+Still, I have to ask a question first – do I even want to do this?
+I suppose in the end this might be the only option available to me.
+After all, there aren’t many people in this world who can truly understand or even believe the things that I’ve experienced.

-“I guess I should start here – ever since Helena and I survived Lanshiang, I’ve had difficulty sleeping.
+“I guess I’ll start here – ever since Helena and I survived Lanshiang, I’ve had difficulty sleeping.
 For three days after we made it to Japan I couldn’t sleep at all.
 Now, as the days continue on, I find the insomnia getting worse.
-I should have died in that cursed city countless times.
-And not just there but in Tall Oaks and Raccoon City, too.
+I should have died in that cursed city.
+Not just there but in Tall Oaks and Raccoon City, too.
+Hell, I should even have died countless times in all of the missions I’ve done for this job.
 Why is it that I’m still here when so many others have died?
 Is this survivor’s guilt – or something more?